loicoudot/java4cpp-sample/README.md

  - A Java installation (JRE or JDK, 1.6 minimum)
  - Maven command line tools (and internet connection)

+### Other platform ###

+Adding other platform is very easy, it's just necessary to add to your favorite IDE or build process all the files inside `cpp` folder, give a valid `jni.h` files for your platform and modifiy `main.cpp` to enter a valid path to your installed JRE or JDK.

 ## How It Works ##

 This project contains two parts :